 This site is maintained by the EMS Energy Institute.
 If you have questions about this site, please contact firstname.lastname@example.org

-Penn State has a long history of coal science and technology dating back to the 1930s and even earlier.* Currently, the EMS Energy Institute’s Coal Science & Technology Program is active in practically all aspects of coal, including traditional areas such as coal combustion, coal processing, direct coal-to-liquids, coal gasification, coal structure, coal petrology, coal coking, environmental controls, processing, coal beneficiation, and coal ash-chemistry.
-The program is also active in emerging areas of coal research, including enhanced coalbed methane and CO2 sequestration in coal, oxy-combustion, co-firing coal-biomass, ionic liquids treatment for coal, microwave applications of coal, and X-ray computed tomography of coal.
+Penn State has a long history of coal science and technology dating back to the 1930s and even earlier.* We are one of the leading coal research centers internationally.
+Throughout our history we have been active in practically all aspects of coal research.
+Traditional research areas include coal combustion, coal processing, direct coal-to-liquids (including coal-derived jet fuel), coal gasification, coal structure, coal petrology, coal coking, environmental controls, coal beneficiation, coal water slurry, and coal ash-chemistry with all ranks of coal.
+In addition, our emerging areas of coal research include enhanced coalbed methane and CO2 sequestration in coal, oxy-combustion, advanced coal gasification, co-firing coal-biomass, ionic liquids treatment, microwave applications to coal, application of X-ray computed tomography technique, and others.
 We are one of the two National Research Centers in Coal.

 * Non-mining coal-theses date back to the early 1900s

-The Institute has research and pilot-scale combustion units and a gasifying unit with the flexibility to evaluate impacts of fuel beneficiation, fuel utilization, various pollution control approaches, materials use, ash chemistry, and the suitability and challenges of firing or gasifying biomass and other renewable feedstocks either individually or concurrently with coal.
+The Institute has laboratory- and pilot-scale combustion units as well as a gasifying unit with the flexibility to evaluate impacts of fuel beneficiation, fuel utilization, various pollution control approaches, materials use, ash chemistry, and the suitability and challenges of firing or gasifying biomass and other renewable feedstocks either individually or concurrently with coal.

-We carry out traditional and advanced characterization of coal and its solid, liquid, and gaseous products.
-Methods include coal handling, grindability, cleaning, trace element partitioning, oxidation, petrology, proximate, ultimate, fluidity, as well as X-ray computed tomography, laser desorption ionization mass-spectroscopy, and NMR.
+We characterize coal, its char, ash, liquid, and gaseous products.
+We perform both traditional and advanced coal characterization, which includes coal handling, grindability, cleaning, trace element partitioning, oxidation, petrology, proximate, ultimate, fluidity, as well as X-ray computed tomography, laser desorption ionization mass-spectroscopy, and NMR.

 We have advanced the ability to generate large-scale, accurate, molecular representations of coals and chars rapidly with relative ease.
-We use these molecular representations constrained by experimental data to explore chemical and physical structural differences, interaction with gases and solvents, reactivity, solvent extraction, char formation, primary thermolysis and direct liquefaction, etc.
+We use these molecular representations, constrained by experimental data, to explore chemical and physical structural differences, interaction with gases and solvents, reactivity, solvent extraction, char formation, primary thermolysis and direct liquefaction.